dockersamples/labspace-mcp-gateway/.labspace/03-adding-a-complex-mcp-server.md

         file: .env
     ```

-3. Update the `gateway` service in the `compose.yaml` to inject the secret:
+3. Update the `mcp-gateway` service in the `compose.yaml` to inject the secret:

     ```yaml
     services:
-      gateway:
+      mcp-gateway:
         ...
         secrets:
           - github-credential
     ```

-4. Update the `command` for the `gateway` service to tell the MCP Gateway where to find the secrets:
+4. Update the `command` for the `mcp-gateway` service to tell the MCP Gateway where to find the secrets:

     ```yaml
     services:
-      gateway:
+      mcp-gateway:
         ...
         command:
           - --servers=duckduckgo